mpsdskd/LEDWall/README.md

 - Alarm Clock with Weekday settings
   - Possibly more than one alarm
 - Via Browser settable AutoBrightness
-- Update ArduinoJSON
-- AutoBrightness via Ping (Brightness increased, if computer is on or smartphone connected to home network)
-- Implementation of PIR-Sensor

 - Let Firework escape from the WDT